akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He was in the doorway of the sleeping chamber, not crossing the threshold, just standing there with his back to her.
 His shoulders were shaking.

-Beatrice pushed past him.
+Beatrice looked in.

 Her mother lay still.
 Too still.
-Her eyes were closed, her hands folded, and someone (the priest, she later learned) had already placed a candle at her head and another at her feet.
+Her eyes were closed, her hands folded.

 Beatrice didn’t cry.
-She knelt beside the bed and put her cheek against her mother’s hand.
-It was cool to touch.
+She went in and knelt beside the bed and put her cheek against her mother’s hand.
+It was oddly cool to touch.
 Not cold yet.
 Just cool.

 Behind her, Harold made a sound she had never heard before and would never hear again.
 A sound that didn’t belong to the man who had crossed blades with rebels and dragged drowning lords from rivers.